tigitz/php-spellchecker/docs/content/04_Misspellings_Handlers/10_Create_Custom.md

-# Create your custom misspelling handler
+# Create your custom Misspelling Handler

 Misspelling handler has the responsibility to process misspellings found through the `MisspellingFinder` class.